Free Montana State Records Search (Public Information Access)

 • Fingerprints

-How to Check to See if You or Someone Else Has a Warrant (Free Montana Warrant Search)
+How To Determine if You or Someone Else Is Wanted (Free Montana Warrant Search)

 Unlike some states, there is no statewide active warrant search function for Montana.
 A majority of cities and counties in the state keep records of warrants, typically through the sheriff’s department or municipal court.
 Each entity will have active warrant information online or through a phone or in-person inquiry.